McAfee Founder Accused Of Evading Taxes While Allegedly Earning Millions

 On Monday, the Securities and Exchange Commission filed a complaint in the Southern District of New York against McAfee.

-The complaint claimed McAfee "leveraged his fame" to wrongfully make more than $23 million from 2017 to 2018.
+The complaint claimed McAfee "leveraged his fame" to make more than $23 million wrongfully from 2017 to 2018.

 McAfee is accused of recommending initial coin offerings of cryptocurrency to his Twitter followers without disclosing he was being paid.
 Instead, he passed it off as unbiased investment advice.

-At the time of writing he has a million Twitter followers.
+At the time of this writing he has 1 million Twitter followers.

 Amid his international escapades, McAfee also made a foray into U.S. politics.
 He had two bids for U.S. president, first in 2016 and briefly again in 2020.